Our Authorisations Team take decisions relating to:

 Reviews and appeals

-If anyone is unhappy with any authorisation decision taken by us, they may request a review within one month of the date of the original decision.
+Where a right of review or appeal exists in relation to an Authorisations decision, a person who is unhappy with such a decision may request a review within one month of the date of the original decision.
 Reviews of our decisions are carried out by an independent panel, comprising of barrister and lay persons.
 The “panel” will have regard to the original decision and the documentation relied on by us in reaching that decision.
 The “panel”, in its absolute discretion, may uphold or amend our decision.

 If anyone remains dissatisfied with the decision, then they may appeal to the High Court in accordance with the Civil Procedure Rules.